decentralists/DAO/cosmoshub/README.md

 exchanged from zone AAA to zone BBB, they are actually pegged on zone COSMOSHUB and AAA and BBB work on representations of the tokens.
 Zones AAA and BBB chose to do so because AAA and BBB want the convenience, security, availability, scalability, and programmability that the CosmosHub offers.
-Of course we are free today to use paper shares but (there's a word for this, "holder xxx"?) there are many reasons to "dematerialize" them.
+Of course, we are free today to use paper shares, but (there's a word for this, "holder xxx"?) there are many reasons to "dematerialize" them.
 The same will be true for zone tokens.
 We must have hubs and spokes.
-What we need are freedom of choice of hubs.
+What we need is freedom of choice of hubs.

 # Tokenomics

-Remove the minimum inflation bounds of 7%, and also allow the inflation rate to go negative, if there are too many ATOMs bonded.
+Remove the minimum inflation bounds of 7%, and also allow the inflation rate to go negative if there are too many ATOMs bonded.

 We highly recommend ditching the MintTx feature, and only using the tax pool as a matter of principle, to use a LoTR analogy, to throw the ring into the fire.
-Instead, we focus on creating tooling to best use the budget that is allotted to us.
+Instead, we focus on creating tooling to responsibly consume our budget allocation.

-This naturally leads to the need for DAOs for accountably treasury management.
+This naturally leads to the need for DAOs for accountable treasury management.

-See [https://www.mintscan.io/cosmos/proposals/88](Prop88) for a proposal to increase the tax rate for the community pool.
+See [Prop88](https://www.mintscan.io/cosmos/proposals/88) for a proposal to increase the tax rate for the community pool.